Want tips on where to dine and shop for food in Barcelona? Get our guidebook – Eat Guides: Barcelona for $4.99

 4. As of January 2, 2011, smoking was banned in restaurants.
 And it was about damn time.

 5. The Scoop on the best deal on food is the Menu del Dia.
 Look for the chalkboard in front of restaurants.
-These bargains can be eaten between two and four.
+These bargains can be eaten between 2:00 p.m. – 4:00 p.m.
 Three or four courses.
 Wine included.
 The Scoopettes love Menu del Dia.

 6. If you ask for a doggie bag, the servers will think you belong back on your cruise ship.

 8. You will have to say “Por favor” to get your check.
 Servers don’t hurry you.
 You can sit for two hours over one cup of coffee.
 Hopefully, you can leave your Type A personality at home.
 Review your check.
-They often overcharge.
+They often overcharge (and in some cases undercharge).

 9. Tip 10% in a really good restaurant.
 Coffee and sandwiches, no tip.
 A euro or two for a regular meal.